 Before you begin using the following instructions, please refer to the Pre-Installation Jobsite Conditions section above.
 IMPORTANT: Summitt Forest Products will not be responsible for any problems caused by damp or humid crawlspaces or basements.
-It is the contractor's responsibility to make certain crawlspaces are properly covered and ventilated (see Section I.A. on page 2 of this document.)
+It is the contractor's responsibility to make certain crawlspaces are properly covered and ventilated (see page 4 of this document.)
 Additionally, the nail-down installation will only be as good as the subfloor.
 If the subfloor is unsound or unlevel, this situation must be corrected prior to installation.
 Summitt Forest Products will not be responsible for any problems due to an unlevel or unsound subfloor, especially squeaking and popping.